someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-expired-resources.md

      enabled: true
    ```

 The plugin will now run each time Resoto emits the `cleanup_plan` event.
-The `cleanup_plan` event is a part of the `collect_and_cleanup` and [`cleanup`](../../concepts/workflows/index.md) and emitted after resource collection is complete but before the cleanup is performed.
+The `cleanup_plan` event is a part of the [cloud data sync](docs/concepts/cloud-data-sync/index.md) and emitted after resource collection is complete but before the cleanup is performed.

 Each time the `cleanup_expired` plugin runs, expired resources will be flagged for removal during the next cleanup run.